blyxxyz/lexopt/DESIGN.md

 # Possible enhancements
 Some programs have options with optional arguments. `-fvalue` counts, `-f value` does not.
 There's a private method that supports exactly this behavior but I don't know if exposing it is a good idea.

-POSIX [recommends](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html#tag_12_02) that no more options are parsed after the first positional argument.
-GNU getopt does this if the $POSIXLY_CORRECT environment variable is set.
-It could be supported by setting `finished_opts` when the first `Arg::Value` is found.

-POSIX also has a notion of subarguments, combining multiple values in a single option-argument by separating them with commas or spaces.
+POSIX has a notion of subarguments, combining multiple values in a single option-argument by separating them with commas or spaces.
 This is easy enough to hand-roll for valid unicode (`.into_string()?.split(...)`) but we could provide a function that does it on `OsString`s.
 I can't think of a case where values may not be valid unicode but definitely don't contain commas or spaces, though.

-I'm not convinced any of these are good ideas.

 # Language quirks
 Sometimes Rust is a bother.